Skip navigation

 Medicines, particularly antiarrhythmic drugs such as procainamide or amiodarone, may be used to control or prevent a rapid heartbeat.

-If the heart rate does not return to normal with medical treatment, doctors may use a type of therapy called electrical cardioversion (shock).
+If the heart rate does not return to normal with medical treatment, health care providers may use a type of therapy called electrical cardioversion (shock).

 The long-term treatment for WPW syndrome is very often catheter ablation.
 This procedure involves inserting a tube (catheter) into a vein through a small cut near the groin up to the heart area.
 When the tip reaches the heart, the small area that is causing the fast heart rate is destroyed using a special type of energy called radiofrequency or by freezing it (cryoablation).
 This is done as part of an electrophysiologic study (EPS).